textvulture/textvulture.github.io/README.md

 # textvulture.github.io
-# This is used as a way of deploying my #Xaringan slides
+# This is used for deploying my #Xaringan slides